rucio/helm-charts/charts/rucio-daemons/README.md

 ### Additional Secrets

-In case you need any additional secrets, e.g., special cloud configurations, license keys, etc., you can use `additionalSecrets` in the configuration file.
+In case you need any additional secrets, e.g., special cloud configurations, license keys, etc., you can use `secretMounts` in the configuration file.
 You can install arbitrary secrets in the cluster and this config then makes it available in the pods:

     $ kubectl create secret generic my-release-automatix-input --from-file=automatix.json